CedricLeon/Setup_Lightning_Hydra_template/README.md

 You can test that pre-commit is nicely setup with a dummy commit, or just by committing the changes of the next sections.

 > Note: if you are using VSCode commit system, the output logs are redirected towards the `OUTPUT/Git` console.
 Nevertheless, you should still get an error message if you messed something.
+Spoiler: the error message is not helpful, but redirects you towards the git logs.

 ### Personalize project template parameters